logancyang/lintcode/graphSearch/README.md

 #### Palindrome Partitioning

 We deem the cuts to be the member of a subset, and this problem becomes finding all subsets of valid cuts.
 If there are N cuts, we can choose whether to include each cut, so there are 2^N ways to cut our string.
-For O(2^N) problems, it¡¯s usually a Subsets problem.
+For O(2^N) problems, it's usually a Subsets problem.

 The thinking is that, we have a substring from start to i, s[start:i], called prefix.
 This is the next head item of the new node (path) in the DFS tree, we later append it to path, DFS down, and pop.
-But before that we should check if it¡¯s a valid palindrome.
+But before that we should check if it is a valid palindrome.

 For a fixed start, we loop through all substrings starting there, check if it satisfies the condition (palindrome in this case), if yes DFS down starting at i (the next char after s[old_start:i]).
 Again the template of DFS:
 ```